What is a trial separation?

 Here are some things to dwell on if you are considering a trial separation.
 Read on to know the answer to the question, can separation save a marriage?

 In marriage counseling, the theory that space and time apart can actually strengthen a marriage may seem counter-intuitive.
 Most people (especially women) are programmed to clutch on tighter, work harder and give more when they feel their partners are slipping away.
 It stands to reason; after all, marriage does take work but trying too hard can create new problems and exacerbate existing ones.

 Many things can change as a result of separation and there are really no predictors as to what will change, or how.
-For some, the space enables communication to let up, which can be a blessing in some marriages.
+For some, space enables communication to let up, which can be a blessing in some marriages.
 In others, communication failures will be made worse by distance.

 Under the right circumstances, however, the distance can be a powerful tool that brings out the most effective communication in couples.
 It is unclear though why this is so, perhaps due to structured time periods, or due to the fading of resentment, or through a new sense of self-reliance by which partners begin to appreciate their spouses again.

 Using space as an enhancement strategy affects all relationships differently, and what works for one couple may not work for another – even if they face similar issues.
 But on the whole, reclaiming identities, missing one another and dissolving that negative energy through space are just a few of the benefits couples enjoy during their hiatus or marital separation.

 Rules of separation in marriages